JHeirons/skycademy-guide/1-participate.md

 - At a height of less than 500 meters, it is unlikely that any other community receivers will be able to receive and decode data from a payload
 - The aim of the launch team is to get someone to the likely landing site for the payload in order to receive the signal as it comes down and ultimately get it’s final position on the ground.

-# Getting involved
+## Getting involved
 If you've never been involved in a high altitude balloon flight there are some simple ways to get started.

-## 1. Participate in a High Altitude Balloon Launch
+### Participate in a High Altitude Balloon Launch

 A great way to find out what’s involved in a High Altitude Balloon flight is to take part.
 While no part of a flight is hugely complicated, there are many aspects to manage at once.
 Taking part can help make these aspects clearer without having to plan and run your own launch.
 To take part you could:
-  - Apply to take part in [Skycademy](https://www.raspberrypi.org/picademy/skycademy/), the Raspberry Pi Foundation's high altitude balloon CPD that takes place once a year.
-  - The [Habhub](http://habitat.habhub.org/) website maintains a [calendar](http://habitat.habhub.org/calendar/) of upcoming launches, if there's one local to you contact the organiser and see if you can help.
+  - Visit the [Habhub](http://habitat.habhub.org/) website which maintains a [calendar](http://habitat.habhub.org/calendar/) of upcoming launches, if there's one local to you contact the organiser and see if you can help.
   - Follow the [#ukhas](https://twitter.com/hashtag/ukhas) hashtag to talk to other balloon enthusiasts and find out where and when they are launching.

-### Following flights online
+### Follow flights online

 There are frequent launches taking place all over the world and many of them track their progress through the tracking website [tracker.habhub.org](https://tracker.habhub.org) (shown below).
 Their tools allow you to look for upcoming launches and follow active flights.